 Your vet will probably use a system called ‘body conditioning’ to check if your small dog's weight is fine.
 This means to do an evaluation of his body shape and fat stores, standing behind your small dog and looking at his shape, from the side and from above.
 Your vet will also feel your small dog’s rib cage, around his neck and underneath his belly.
 On a healthy, active small dog, you should be able to feel his ribs and see the definition of his waist, and his tummy should not droop downwards.
 There should be no fat around his neck, either.

-Every small dog breed is different so it’s important to ask your vet what a healthy weight and shape should look like for your small dog’s breed – for example, the ideal weight for a miniature Dachshund (around 4.5kg or 10-11lbs) is very different to that of a standard Dachshund (up to 12kg or 26lbs).
+Every breed is different so it’s important to ask your vet about the ideal small dog weight for your breed, including what a shape should look like – for example, the ideal weight for a miniature Dachshund (around 4.5kg or 10-11lbs) is very different to that of a standard Dachshund (up to 12kg or 26lbs).
 And Bichon Frise and Shih Tzu breeds both have a thick, fluffy coat which can make these small dogs look heavier than they really are.

 Small stomachs and little mouths give small dog breeds a healthy appetite – especially at the puppy stage when your small dog will use up the energy from each meal in a matter of hours.
 Feeding little and often – up to three or four meals a day – is advisable.
 Your small dog will appreciate nutritionally complete dry recipes with smaller pieces of crunchy kibble or moist meals with small chunks of meat and vegetables – either of which will be easy for your small dog to chew and digest.

 If your small dog is a healthy weight and shape right now, take a photo.
 Then set up a reminder in your diary to check and note your small dog’s weight and shape every two months – including a photo each time.
 If you do notice any obvious increase or loss of weight, always contact your vet for advice.